razem-io/plingding/README.md

 ## Prerequisites

-1. Rust and Cargo installed on your system
+1. Rust and Cargo installed on your system (for building from source)
 2. A Pushover account with an API token and user key

 ## Setup